yucongkoo/tp/docs/DeveloperGuide.md

 **Use Case: UC09 - update tags of a customer**

 **Mss:**<br/>
 &emsp;1.
-User requests to see a list of customers.<br/>
+User requests a list of customers by <u>filtering customers(UC02)</u>.<br/>
 &emsp;2.
-System displays the requested list of customers to the user.<br/>
+User provides index of the targeted customer in the displayed list.<br/>
 &emsp;3.
-User provides index of the targeted customer to update tags.<br/>
-&emsp;3.
 User provides information of tags to add to and/or delete from the targeted customer.<br/>
 &emsp;4.
-System displays the details of the updated customer.<br/>
+System displays the details of the updated customer to the User.<br/>
 &emsp;Use case ends.<br/>

 **Extensions:**<br/>
 &emsp;1a.
 Requested list is empty.<br/>
 &emsp;&emsp;Use case ends.<br/>
-&emsp;3a.
+&emsp;2a.
 User provided invalid index.<br/>
-&emsp;&emsp;3a1.
+&emsp;&emsp;2a1.
 System displays an error message to alert the User.<br/>
 &emsp;&emsp;Use case ends.<br/>
-&emsp;4a.
+&emsp;3a.
 User provided invalid information of tags.<br/>
-&emsp;&emsp;4a1.
+&emsp;&emsp;3a1.
 Systems displays an error message to alert the User.<br/>
 &emsp;&emsp;Use case ends.<br/>
-&emsp;4b.
+&emsp;3b.
 User provided information of tags that will not update the targeted customer.<br/>
-&emsp;&emsp;4b1.
+&emsp;&emsp;3b1.
 Systems displays an error message to alert the User.<br/>
 &emsp;&emsp;Use case ends.<br/>